 Consult with relevant local departments to understand the restrictions on greenhouse water and electricity supply, available agricultural subsidies, and the necessary greenhouse permits.

 If you plan to increase solar energy equipment, make sure to check if the local area can supply electricity or if you need to choose an off-grid system.

 4. Do You Need to Grow Seedlings Yourself or Buy Them?

 - Leafy vegetables are relatively easy to grow, and vertical seedling systems can be used.

 - Fruit and vegetable crops like peppers, tomatoes, and cucumbers are also not delicate and can be grown easily, so growing seedlings yourself is not a problem.

 - However, crops like strawberries require some agricultural skills, and eggplants require grafting, which has a certain learning curve.

 Moreover, these seedlings’ equipment also take up a portion of the planting area of the greenhouse.
 It is a question worth considering.

-Lastly, if you’re interested in establishing your own greenhouse system, consider starting with our professional customized plan for hydroponic commercial greenhouses.
-We offer individual customized greenhouses for sale, individual customized hydroponic systems for sale, or even turnkey projects with local installation.
+Lastly, if you’re interested in establishing your own greenhouse system, consider starting with our professionally customized plan for hydroponic commercial greenhouses.
+We offer individually customized greenhouses for sale, individual customized hydroponic systems for sale, or even turnkey projects with a local installation.
 Contact us now to discuss your options or take a look at our hydroponic or aeroponic greenhouse systems first.